Manit-A/TAA_Bayesian/README.md

 We define our Asset Classes as:

-Developed Market Equities in US S&P500: "^SPY"
+a) Developed Market Equities in US S&P500: "^SPY"

-Equities in Other Developed UK FTSE: " ISF.L"
+b) Equities in Other Developed UK FTSE: " ISF.L"

-Alternative Investments Real Estate Investment Trusts (REIT): " ESS"
+c) Alternative Investments Real Estate Investment Trusts (REIT): " ESS"

-Commodities -Gold , "AAAU"
+d) Commodities-Gold: Goldman Sachs Gold ETF "AAAU"

-Emerging Market Equities as repreented by MSCI Emerging Markets ETS iShares ("EEM")
+e) Emerging Market Equities as repreented by MSCI Emerging Markets ETS iShares ("EEM")

-Currency Markets as represented by Invesco Euro Currency ETF "FXE"
+f) Currency Markets as represented by Invesco Euro Currency ETF "FXE"

 Fixed Income (HY Corporate Bonds): "BoFA"

-We first build a SAA combination of these asset classes using data from Yahoo Finance and Fred using Start Date: 2020-01-01,End Date: 2022-01-01
+We first build a SAA combination of these asset classes using data from Yahoo Finance and Fred using Start Date: 2020-01-01 and End Date: 2022-01-01

-Assets = ['AAAU', 'SPY', 'ISF.L', 'ESS', 'EEM', 'FXE']

 We build a policy mix or Strategic Asset Allocation.